I love giving advice on how to write the best code for various projects.

 1. Write Descriptive Function and Variable Names

-Many beginners, and also professional programmers, sometimes have a tendency to name their functions and variables with non-descriptive names.
+Many beginners, and professional programmers, sometimes have a tendency to name their functions and variables with non-descriptive names.
 The educational material available is partially to blame here.
-Many tutorials and books when introducing functions and variables don't name them properly, calling functions "f" and variables "x" and "y" for example.
+Many tutorials and books introducing functions and variables don't name them properly, calling functions "f" and variables "x" and "y" for example.
 One of the brilliant aspects of having names for variables and functions is that the programmer can convey some information on what role that variable or function plays in the program.
 A function called "f" does not give us any information on what it does.
 Same goes for "x" and "y."
 Another common occurrence (which is also often found in educational material) is having variables with unnecessary "fluff" in the name, such as "my_number" or "the_answer."
 What is it that makes the number belong to the programmer or the answer being the answer?

 Sometimes it is also very tempting to name your variables in the context of the program domain and not the problem domain, e.g., naming your function parameters "input" and your return value "output" or "return_value."
 This doesn't give away any useful information that we don't already know.
 Of course, the variables first seen right after a function declaration are inputs.
 Same with whatever comes after a return statement, it must be an output.